b97jre/RNAseqcourse/source/isoform-denovo.rst

 Running an assembly using **Trinity** for ~20 million of reads takes at least a day and more than 50 GB of RAM.
 In order to reduce the time for the **Trinity** to run during this course we will focus on reads that can be mapped to a small region on the human chromosome.

+The RNA seq data comes from 1 experiment with mate pair libraries for sample 1 from the A431 cell line.
 A description of the dataset can be found at: https://export.uppmax.uu.se/b2013006/courses/RNAseq201410/build/html/courseSource/intro.html

-* 2 fastq files, with mate pair libraries for sample 1 from the A431 cell line.

 To acces the data there are two options.